Do you want to know the secret to giving up all of your vices? Do you know why you have a bunch of bad habits in the first place?

 - I don’t want to watch porn.

 - I don’t want to bang random bar skanks.
 When the girls at the coffee shop couch nuzzle closer to my disgusting muscles I give them an annoyed look.
-(But my Game remains tighter than a CPA’s butt hole.)

-It hasn’t taken me any willpower at all to rid myself of these filthy habits.
+Because I am on a mission, it doesn’t taken me any willpower at all to rid myself of these filthy habits.
 I don’t have any magic tricks for you.
 I simply don’t have time for nonsense because I am thinking of too many other things.

 - What is a bounce rate and how does it impact my SEO and what are the best WordPress apps to decrease it?
 Is Alexa legit; they don’t even know what search terms people are using to find me.
 Disqus?
 JetPack?
 What is an SSL and private IP and do I need one?

 - I’m committed to helping every man who comes to D&P but can barely keep up with reader emails.
-What can I do?

 - Do I sit on this post for a few days until traffic drops or keep juicing my stats?